 The Financial Ombudsman (FOS) can only go back to April 2007, when the law changed to allow these complaints.

-Many lenders will reject complaints about something that was more than six years ago and say the ombudsman won’t look at them.
-But FOS will often look at these “old” accounts if they have still been open within the last six years, although you may have problems producing bank statements or other evidence from a long while ago to show that a limit was unaffordable.
+Many lenders reject complaints about something that was more than six years ago and say the ombudsman won’t look at them.
+FOS will often look at these “old” accounts if they have still been open within the last six years, but you may have problems producing bank statements or other evidence from over 6 years to show that a limit was unaffordable.

 If your account was opened in 2015 but the lender increased your limit in the last six years, then those limit increases can definitely be looked at.
 And you can always get bank statements going back six years even from closed bank accounts.

-If your account was opened a long while ago and you defaulted and still owe a balance, perhaps in a DMP, think about asking the debt collector to produce the Consumer Credit Act agreement for the account.
+If your account was opened a long while ago, you defaulted and still owe a balance, perhaps in a DMP, think about asking the debt collector to produce the Consumer Credit Act agreement for the account.

 If the current creditor can’t produce a proper copy of the agreement, the debt cannot be enforced in court and you can simply stop paying anything to it.
 This applies to all credit cards, store cards and catalogues.